-Pisang Tanduk or Horn Plantain is my Second Choice for Banana Fritters
+Pisang Tanduk or Horn Plantain Is My Second Choice

-If you come across a banana that is slightly curved, elongated and looked like a rhinoceros horn, then you have seen a Pisang Tanduk.
-It also looks like plantain, hence its other name, Horn Plantain.
+If you see a banana that is slightly curved, quite long, and looks like a rhinoceros horn, then you have seen a pisang tanduk.
+It also looks like plantain.
+Hence, its other name, "horn plantain."

-Pisang Tanduk has a thick skin, which will turn yellow when ripe and is one of the bigger banana variety.
-It has a sweet flavor (scale of 5) and is usually fried as banana fritters, or sliced and dried as banana chips.
-It is also the most expensive banana variety listed in this article.
+Pisang tanduk has a thick skin that will turn yellow when ripe and is one of the bigger banana varieties.
+It has a sweet flavor (5 out of 10) and is what fritters are usually made of.
+They're also often sliced and dried as chips.
+It is also the most expensive variety listed in this article.

-To fry, slice it at an angle (see photo on the right), mix it to your favorite batter, then fry.
+To fry, slice it at an angle, mix it in your favorite batter, then fry.

-Pisang Tanduk is another one of my favorite bananas for banana fritters.
+Pisang tanduk is another one of my favorites for fritters.
 Try it, and I bet you too will like it.

 Local Name: Pisang Tanduk (Malaysia/Indonesia), Kluai Nga Chang (Thailand), Tindok (Philippines)

-Pisang Abu, Pisang Nipah, Pisang Sabah or Saba, the Most Popular Variety for Banana Fritters
+Pisang Abu, Pisang Nipah, Pisang Sabah or Saba Is the Most Popular Variety for Banana Fritters

-Pisang Abu is also known in other parts of the country as Pisang Nipah and Pisang Sabah or Saba.
-It is the most popular variety with the street vendors for banana fritters as it is easily available, cheaper and has a reasonably good taste (scale of 4 for sweetness), when cooked.
-Unlike some cooking varieties, Pisang Abu does not taste good when eaten raw.
+Pisang abu is also known in other parts of the country as pisang nipah and pisang sabah or saba.
+It is the most popular variety with street vendors for fritters because it is so easily available, cheap, and tastes reasonably good (scale of 4 for sweetness).
+Unlike some cooking varieties, pisang abu does not taste good when eaten raw.

-This variety is slightly shorter than Pisang Raja at 3.4–5.9 inch (10-15cm), but broader in width at 1.2–2.0 inch (3-5cm) and has a thicker skin.
+This variety is slightly shorter than pisang raja at 3.4–5.9 inches (10–15 cm), but broader in width at 1.2–2.0 inches (3–5 cm) and has a thicker skin.
 When ripe, the skin will be yellow in color.
 The fruit has a soft texture and is light cream in color.

 Local Names: Pisang Abu (Malaysia), Pisang Batu (Java, Indonesia), Largo (Hawaii), Nalla Bontha (India), Matavia (Philippines), Horse Plantain (Jamaica), Kluai Som (Thailand)

-Pisang Nangka, for a sweet and sour Banana Fritter
+Pisang Nangka Is Best for a Sweet and Sour Fritter

-Pisang Nangka or Jack-fruit banana when cooked smelled almost similar to a jack-fruit, hence, its name.
+Pisang nangka, or jackfruit banana, when cooked smells similar to a jackfruit; hence its name.

-Pisang Awak is my least favorite banana variety for any form of cooking.
-One of the reasons is the black seeds that are usually present in the variety that is available here.
-Another reason is the rather flat taste and sometimes the slightly bitter taste, or kelat as we said it in Malaysian language.
-It is this distinctive bitter taste that makes this variety a popular ingredient for banana beer in some parts of Africa.
+Pisang awak is my least favorite variety for cooking.
+The variety's black seeds are one reason.
+Another reason is the flat taste and sometimes the slightly bitter taste, or kelat as we say in Malay.
+It is this distinctive bitter taste that makes this variety a popular ingredient in the banana beer produced in some parts of Africa.

-Pisang Awak when ripe, the skin is a lighter shade of yellow as compared to the skin of Pisang Raja or Pisang Abu.
-It is rounder with long tip at the end of the fruit.
+A ripe pisang awak's skin is a lighter shade of yellow compared to the skin of pisang raja or pisang abu.
+It is also rounder with a long tip at the end of the fruit.

-The plant is more known for its leaves rather than its fruits.
-Pisang Awak's leaves are more aromatic and soft, yet durable.
-Hence, there are used in local delicacies that use banana leaves as part of its preparatory works.
+The plant is known for its leaves rather than its fruits.
+Pisang awak's leaves are more aromatic, soft, and durable.
+It is best suited for recipes that use banana leaves as part of their prep work.